 The continued cooperation on the part of everyone concerned is expected and essential.

-Persons who accumulate more than five violations during the academic year (August - July) may have a $5.00 fine added to each additional ticket received.
-In addition to the designated fine, a chronic offender may be referred to the Asst.
-Dean of Students for disciplinary action.
+Persons who accumulate more than five violations during the academic year (August - July) will have a $5.00 fine added to each additional ticket received.
+In addition to the designated fine, a chronic offender may be referred to the Dean of Students for disciplinary action.
 A chronic offender's vehicle is subject to removal from campus at any time at the owner's expense.

 Vehicles parked in reserved/designated spaces, blocking entrances and exits, loading and unloading zones, and chronic offenders are subject to removal at any time at the owner's expense.
 The University reserves the right to tow any vehicle at any time at the owner's expense.